 What to do with the form when it has been complete

-Once the form has been completed, you should keep it electronically (if possible) and in a place where you can easily locate it as you may have to find it very quickly.
+Once the form has been completed, you should keep it electronically (if possible) and in a place where you can easily locate it as you may have to find it quickly.
 It’s a good idea to make several copies and give them to relatives, neighbours and carers.

 As the form contains a lot of personal information, it’s important that the form is kept somewhere safe to ensure their privacy is protected.
 Do not give it to anyone you do not know or trust.

-- They may wish to continue a routine they once had of going for a walk
+- They may wish to continue a routine they once had

 - They walk to occupy themselves and it can give them a sense of purpose